Arrhythmias and Atrial Fibrillation: Heart and Vascular Care

 The term arrhythmia describes any change from the normal heart beat rhythm.
 Types of arrhythmias include tachycardia, a heartbeat that’s too fast; bradycardia, a heartbeat that’s too slow; and atrial fibrillation or AFib, an irregular heartbeat.

-At CHI Franciscan, we provide the specialized care to manage all types of arrhythmias and atrial fibrillation (AFib).
+At Virginia Mason Franciscan Health, we provide the specialized care to manage all types of arrhythmias and atrial fibrillation (AFib).
 Our cardiologists and electrophysiologists (cardiologists specializing in heart rhythm disorders) will work with you to provide the individualized care you need to get back on your feet.
 Electrophysiologists are your heart’s “electrician.”
 They care for people with the most serious abnormal heart rhythms.